AMAANALI70/SLM/README.md

 ## 3. Final Application

-The eventual target application is **natural-language control of a washing machine**.
+The eventual target application is **natural-language control of a domain specific machine**.

 For example, a user might say: